-- 1. Connect Outputs: Refer to Output Connections at the front of this manual and connect your output(s) as required for your application.
-Outputs of this model share a common return (RTN) connection.
+- 1. Connect Outputs: Refer to Output Connections at the front of this manual and connect to output(s) as required for your application.
+Outputs share a common return (RTN) connection.
 Be sure to additionally connect one return (RTN) terminal to earth ground near the module.
 Earth ground applied to return allows the input filters to shunt potentially harmful transient energy to ground, helping to protect the output circuits from transient damage. - 2.
+Connect Analog Output Excitation: The current outputs and digital outputs of this model each require a separate connection to excitation in order to operate them.
+Refer to Output Connections at the front of this manual and connect to output excitation as required.
+Use of only digital input channels does not require connection to excitation. - 3.
 Connect Digital Output Excitation: The digital outputs of this model require a separate connection to excitation to operate them.
 Refer to Output Connections at the front of this manual and connect to output excitation as required.
-If you are only using the digital input channels (outputs OFF), then no connection to excitation is required. - 3.
+If you are only using the digital input channels (outputs OFF), then no connection to excitation is required. - 4.
 Connect Power: You need to connect power from 12-32V to power this module.
 Current required will vary with voltage level (refer to Specifications).
 Your supply must be capable of providing at least twice the maximum rated current for your voltage level.
-You can choose to connect to Power via terminals on the unit, or via optional terminals that connect to the module's bus connector along the DIN rail (See Power Connections). - Connect to PC via USB: Refer to USB Connections of page 9 and connect the module to your PC or laptop using the USB isolator and cables provided in Configuration Kit XT-SIP.
+You can choose to connect to Power via terminals on the unit, or via optional terminals that connect to the module's bus connector along the DIN rail (See Power Connections). - 5.
+Connect to PC via USB: Refer to USB Connections of page 9 and connect the module to your PC or laptop using the USB isolator and cables provided in Configuration Kit XT-SIP.